Valerie Verhasselt

 Biography

-She has revolutionized the field of allergy prevention by early oral allergen exposure with a landmark study published in Nature Medicine in 2008.
-This study contributed to the recent major changes in breastfeeding guidelines for food allergy prevention, co-authored by Prof. Verhasselt (European Academy of Allergy and Clinical Immunology food allergy prevention guidelines).
-Her creative mind, expertise in immunology of breastfeeding and worldwide collaborations have resulted in the publication of a ground-breaking study on a novel concept for Malaria prevention through natural vaccination via breast milk.
-Her leadership in clinical studies, that aim to improve child health through early nutrition, is demonstrated in her current study of a birth cohort of 1000 children that investigates the importance of colostrum for growth, allergy and infection prevention.
-This knowledge will inform changes in clinical practice and drive policy changes, such as increased budgets to community and health services for early breastfeeding support.
+VV has 20 years of experience in translational research on the impact of breastfeeding on immune development and child health.
+She wants to find out what it takes to make breast milk more likely to prevent conditions such as allergies, malaria or stunted growth.
+She revolutionised the field of allergy prevention through early oral allergen exposure with a landmark study published in Nature Medicine in 2008.
+This study contributed to the recent major changes in breastfeeding guidelines for food allergy prevention co-authored by Prof Verhasselt (European Academy of Allergy and Clinical Immunology food allergy prevention guidelines).
+Her creative mind, expertise in breastfeeding immunology and global collaborations have led to the publication of a landmark study on a novel concept for malaria prevention through natural vaccination via breast milk.
+Her leadership in clinical trials aimed at improving child health through early nutrition is demonstrated in her current study of a birth cohort of 1000 children, investigating the role of colostrum in growth, allergy and infection prevention.
+This knowledge will inform changes in clinical practice and drive policy changes, such as increased budgets for community and health services to support early breastfeeding.

 Prof. Verhasselt has presented more than 40 invited lectures to international scientific meetings in the last 3 years and engages in regular speaking engagements to local and international meetings of stakeholders in child nutrition.
 She co-coordinates and lectures at the course “Breastfeeding- A Foundation for Human Health” held at The University of Western Australia.
-Prof. Verhasselt has authored more than 80 publications, many published in top 1% Journal (Nature Medicine, JAMA Pediatrics, Gut, Lancet Infectious Disease, Journal of Allergy and Clinical Immunology).
+Prof. Verhasselt has authored more than 80 publications, many published in top 1% Journal (Nature Medicine, JAMA Pediatrics, Gut, Lancet Infectious Disease, Allergy, Journal of Allergy and Clinical Immunology).

 Her research receives major financial support by the Larsson Rosenquist Foundation.